mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 - If the sender is the flow initiator, and the packet is the first packet in the flow, the sender selects a cryptographically random 64-bit number for the CAT.
-When multiplexing, it must ensure the PSN is not already in use for the 5-tuple.
+When multiplexing, it must ensure the CAT is not already in use for the 5-tuple.
 Otherwise, the sender uses the CAT associated with the flow.

 - If the packet is the first packet in the flow in this direction, the sender